ahtn/keyboard_pcb/keyplus_mini/README.md

 * Macro and hold keycodes can't be used in the layout config file yet.
 * No LED support yet (including indicators)
-* Pairing unifying mouse is not exposed to devices yet
+* Pairing Unifying mouse is not exposed to devices yet

 ## Testing key matrix